kylin1020/seedream-v4-volcengine-mcp/README.md

 - `guidance_scale` (optional): Prompt adherence strength, higher values follow prompt more literally (1.0-10.0, default: 2.5)
 - `seed` (optional): Random seed for reproducible results (0-2147483647)
 - `num_images` (optional): Number of images to generate (1-4, default: 1)
+- `reference_images` (optional): Reference image(s) for image-to-image generation.
+Can be a single image or an array of images.
+Each image can be either a URL (http/https) or a local file path.
+Local images will be automatically converted to base64

 ### Installation